okraits/j4-make-config/README.md

 To append additional configuration and restart i3 after creating the config file, run:

     j4-make-config -r -a <file-name> <theme-name>|none

+To run j4-make-config with the most recently used arguments:

+    j4-make-config

 ### Installation